AlayaNetwork/alaya-truffle/docs/source/reference/contract-abstractions.md

 #### Calling getters

 However, we can *get* the value using `getValue()`, using `.call()`.
-Calls are always free and don't cost any Ether, so they're good for calling functions that read data off the blockchain:
+Calls are always free and don't cost any Lat, so they're good for calling functions that read data off the blockchain:

 ```javascript
 const value = await instance.getValue.call();